 - 9) The mdhold parameter allows you to reduce the overhead when looking up missing files when look-ups are done for files in a missing directory.
 The mdhold parameter control how long the cmsd is to remember that a directory is missing.
 Future look-ups in a missing directory immediately fail without actually checking the underlying file system during this time.
 Since the cmsd has no way of knowing if a directory was actually created during this time, the hold time should be set to a small value and should not be specified at all if directories are actively created for files likely to be looked up either by the meta-manager or the manager.
-Excessively long hold values will likely result in files being incorrectly tagged as missing. - 10) The mdhold processing occurs where look-ups are preformed (see the lookup parameter).
-The limit parameter does not apply to directory look-up requests. - 11) The qmax parameter controls the maximum number of outstanding lookup requests.
+Excessively long hold values will likely result in files being incorrectly tagged as missing. - The mdhold processing occurs where look-ups are preformed (see the lookup parameter).
+The limit parameter does not apply to directory lookup requests. - 11) The qmax parameter controls the maximum number of outstanding lookup requests.
 It is only meaningful when a limit is in effect.
 Look-up queues may occur when the limit is set too low or when the actual file system look-up rate is lower than the specified limit.
 When the queue limit is reached, the oldest requests are discarded and the file is deemed missing for those look-up requests. - 12) The redirect parameter can also be used to optimize look-ups.
 In immed mode (the default for proxy managers), the manager immediately redirects clients to a suitable data server without any file look-up at all.
 The server is responsible for doing the look-up.
 In verify mode (the default for non-proxy managers), the manager performs the look-up to ensure that a selected data server will in fact be able to process the client's request.
 The choice of mode should be done in the context of how clients reach a manager node.
 If most of the activity is local to the cluster then verify mode is usually better.
 If most of the activity is generated by metamanager redirects then immed mode is usually better. - 13) The retries option provides a limit on how many times a client may reselect a server.
 The notion is that since all servers in a DFS cluster are the same, an error encountered on one would also occur on any other DFS server.
 The default allows for two tries before the error is considered permanent.
-This avoids needlessly redirecting clients to other servers.
+This avoids needlessly redirecting clients to other servers. - 14) Do not confuse the retries option with the option maxretries option in the sched directive.
+The sched maxretries applies a similar limit only to regular clusters. - 15) The dfs directive is meant to be used for clusters exporting a distributed file system or for proxy non-caching clusters.
+Other uses are not supported and may produce unwanted effects.